Home / Resources / What are the 9 Protected Characteristics?

 Charlayne Hunter-Gault

-Employee tribunal claims can be both costly and detrimental to an organisation’s reputation.
-The maximum award in the financial year 2014/15 was for a sex discrimination case with £557,039 being awarded to the claimant.
+Employee tribunal claims can be costly and detrimental to an organisation's reputation.
+The maximum award in the financial year 2014/15 was for a sex discrimination case, with £557,039 awarded to the claimant.
 Cases such as this illustrate not only the personal trauma discrimination causes but also the financial implications which may result.
-The importance placed on all employees, in particular those with team leader and management responsibilities, having an awareness of equality and diversity matters cannot be stressed highly enough.
+The importance placed on all employees, particularly those with team leader and management responsibilities, having an awareness of equality and diversity matters cannot be stressed highly enough.

 Equality and Diversity – What does it mean?

-Equality is about treating people fairly and providing equal access to jobs, opportunities, benefits and services.
+Equality is treating people fairly and providing equal access to jobs, opportunities, benefits and services.

 What considerations are required in the workplace?

-In 2010, the Equality Act was introduced which all employers have to be aware of, and comply with.
-However, managers and employees also need to understand their role in ensuring equality and dignity inside and outside the workplace as a lesser known fact is that they can be held personally liable for their own discriminatory acts.
+In 2010, the Equality Act was introduced, which all employers have to be aware of and comply with.
+However, managers and employees also need to understand their role in ensuring equality and dignity inside and outside the workplace, as a lesser-known fact is that they can be held personally liable for their discriminatory acts.
 Their role in ensuring equality and dignity at work is therefore paramount.
-Training in Equality and Diversity is necessary to ensure that everyone in the workplace is aware that their language and behaviour should be based on dignity and respect for every individual and ensure that they are not demeaning on any grounds, including the 9 protected characteristics.
+Training in equality and diversity is necessary to ensure that everyone in the workplace knows that their language and behaviour should be based on dignity and respect for every individual and that they are not demeaning on any grounds, including the nine protected characteristics.

-The 9 protected characteristics are defined in the Equality Act 2010, which states that individuals and groups should not be discriminated against on the basis of these characteristics.
-The Equality Act protects everyone from discrimination as we all have some of these characteristics.
+The nine protected characteristics are defined in the Equality Act 2010, which states that individuals and groups should not be discriminated against based on these characteristics.
+The Equality Act protects everyone from discrimination, as we all have some of these characteristics.

 They are: